-Typical Savings and Loan Bank Balance Sheet (Millions USD) Assets Liabilities

 Typical Savings and Loan Bank Balance Sheet (Millions USD)

+Assets Liabilities

 Reserves \$1 Deposits \$100

+Typical Savings and Loan Bank Balance Sheet (Millions USD)

 Securities \$1 Borrowings \$30

 Mortgages \$130 Capital \$10

 Other assets \$8

 Totals \$140 \$140

 This bank is clearly in deep doodoo.
-Were it alone, it would have failed.
+Were it alone, it soon would have lost its remaining capital and failed.
 But there were some 750 of them in like situation.
 So they went to the regulators and asked for help.
-The regulators were happy to oblige.
-They did not want to have a bunch of failed banks on their hands after all, especially given that the deposits of those banks were insured.
-So they eliminated the interest rate caps and allowed S&Ls to engage in a variety of new activities, like making commercial real estate loans, hitherto forbidden.
+The regulators were happy to oblige because they did not want to have a bunch of failed banks on their hands, especially given that the deposits of those banks were insured.
+So regulators eliminated the interest rate caps and allowed S&Ls to engage in a variety of new activities, like making commercial real estate loans and buying junk bonds, hitherto forbidden.
 Given the demise of traditional banking, that was a reasonable response.
 The problem was that most S&L bankers didn't have a clue about how to do anything other than traditional banking.
 Most of them got chewed.
 Their balance sheets then began to resemble a train wreck: